dhidary/OLMo2-plasticity-jax/README.md

 Upstream: OLMo 2 (AI2) for base + stage-2 checkpoints and the OLMES protocol;
 EasyDeL for the JAX/Flax models; Tülu 3 for the chat-format eval suite.

+## Support
+This work was supported by Google’s TPU Research Cloud (TRC) program.